Willowsounds/API-LAB-Group1/README.md

   };
 ```

-Below tell Annyang to call that function on your chosen voice command:
+Then, below your function, tell Annyang to call that function on your chosen voice command:
 ```sh
 if (annyang) {
   var commands = {